hpe-storage/scod/docs/csi_driver/index.md

 </table>

 <small>
- <sup>1</sup> = For HPE Ezmeral Container Platform, Rancher and Mirantis Kubernetes Engine; Kubernetes clusters must be deployed within the currently supported range of "Worker OS" platforms listed in the above table.
+ <sup>1</sup> = For HPE Ezmeral Runtime Enterprise, Rancher and Mirantis Kubernetes Engine; Kubernetes clusters must be deployed within the currently supported range of "Worker OS" platforms listed in the above table.
 See [partner ecosystems](../partners) for other variations.
 </small>

 #### HPE CSI Driver for Kubernetes 2.1.0